rudalkunwar/GarbageComplaintSystem/README.md

 - **PHP**: The project's backend is built using PHP, which handles server-side logic and database interactions.

-- **Tailwind CSS**: The Tailwind CSS framework is used for styling and creating a responsive user interface.
+- **Tailwind CSS**: The Tailwind CSS framework is used for styling and creating a responsive user interface.If you failed to load any styles then run this command in your terminal
+-> npx tailwindcss -i ./src/tailwind.css -o ./public/style.css --watch

 ## Getting Started